 Fragile X affects 1 in 4000 males and 1 in 6000 females of all races and ethnic groups (source CDC).
 About 1 in 259 women carry fragile X and could pass it to their children.
 About 1 in 800 men carry Fragile X; their daughters will also be carriers.

-Large-scale population studies of Fragile X still need to be done, but it is clear that this is one of the most common genetic diseases in humans.
-Fragile X syndrome is the #1 inherited cause of intellectual disabilities and the most common known cause of autism.
+Large-scale population studies of Fragile X have not been done, but it clearly it is one of the most common genetic diseases in humans.
+Fragile X syndrome is the #1 inherited cause of intellectual disabilities and the most common known cause of autism worldwide.
 Most people with Fragile X are not yet diagnosed.

 Simple Cause, Complex Disease

 This gene, called FMR1 for Fragile X Mental Retardation–1, was discovered in 1991 by Drs.
 Ben Oostra, David Nelson, and Stephen Warren.
 Drs.
-Oostra, Nelson, and Warren named this mutation FRAXA, and it causes almost all cases of Fragile X syndrome.
+Oostra, Nelson, and Warren named this mutation FRAXA.
+It causes almost all cases of Fragile X syndrome.

 Fragile X is Inherited

-A mother who is a carrier of Fragile X has a 50% chance of passing the mutated gene on to each of her children.
-Those children will either be carriers or they will be fully affected with Fragile X syndrome.
+A mother who carries Fragile X has a 50% chance of passing the mutated gene to each of her children.
+Her children will either be carriers or they will be have Fragile X syndrome.